wi11iamk/Lucy/README.md

-# Alma: A Dementia-Friendly AI Companion
+# Lucy: A Dementia-Friendly AI Companion

-## Why Alma?
+## Why Lucy?

 As people age, some experience cognitive decline that affects their ability to communicate and remember important details.
 Caregivers and family members often struggle to provide continuous support while ensuring their loved ones remain engaged and safe.

-Alma is designed as a conversational AI companion to help dementia patients feel more connected while giving caregivers tools to track changes in communication patterns.
+Lucy is designed as a conversational AI companion to help dementia patients feel more connected while giving caregivers tools to track changes in communication patterns.

-## What Alma Does
+## What Lucy Does

-Alma is built to:
+Lucy is built to:
 - Engage in clear, simple, and supportive conversations
 - Track changes in speech patterns over time
 - Prevent misaligned AI responses using context-aware filtering
 - Block adversarial attacks that attempt to bypass safety features
 - Protect patient data with encryption and role-based access control (RBAC)

-## How Alma Ensures AI Safety
+## How Lucy Ensures AI Safety

 ### AI Safety Monitoring
 - Zero-shot classification is used to detect: